 Sri Chinmoy is a spiritual Master from East Bengal (now Bangladesh) who came to New York when he was thirty-three.
 He lived there for the remainder of his life, until passing at the age of seventy-six.
 His life was defined by compassion for others.
-He continues to help many through his teachings of prayer and meditation, as well as the self-transcendence of the human spirit such as through various forms of physical exercise.
-Basically, his path is the path of the heart and not the path of the mind.
+He continues to help many transcend the human spirit through his teachings of prayer and meditation, as well as various forms of physical exercise.
+Basically, his path is the path of the heart, not the path of the mind.
 He has hundreds of meditation centres around the world, and by the time he left the body in 2007, he had 7,000 disciples in sixty countries.

 “Since his Mahasamadhi in 2007, we naturally speak of Sri Chinmoy’s outer life in the past tense, but his inner presence lives on, perhaps yet more tangibly.”

 In Sri Chinmoy’s writings we find, among others, the following passage:

 “A camel takes his burden for six to ten years and then its body becomes useless and it dies.
 But a spiritual Master never becomes useless.
 Even when he leaves the body, he has to work for his disciples.
 That is the difference between the burden of a camel and the duties of a spiritual Master.
 The spiritual Master takes eternal responsibility for his dearest and closest disciples.
 So he has the shoulders of a divine camel.”